Measurement Plasticity: Sensor-Level Adaptation for Vision-Language Models: Conclusion

 \section{Conclusion}

-In this paper, we introduce \ours, a novel framework that integrates sensor control into the TTA paradigm by interpreting the camera exposure triangle—ISO, shutter speed, and aperture—as a \textit{physical prompt} for VLMs.
+In this paper, we introduce \ours, a novel framework that integrates sensor control into the TTA paradigm by interpreting the camera setting as a \textit{physical prompt} for VLMs.
 By treating the sensor as a controllable prompt, our approach enables the model to decide \textit{what to capture}, extending conventional post-capture TTA into the sensor domain.
-Extensive experiments on ImageNet-ES and ImageNet-ES-Diverse confirm that our approach consistently outperforms existing Auto-Exposure and Lens-based TTA baselines while maintaining high efficiency even under reduced capture budgets.
-These results highlight that achieving robust real-world generalization for VLMs requires adapting not only how to interpret visual inputs, but also what to measure.
+Experiments show that our approach consistently outperforms baselines with high efficiency, indicating that robust real-world VLM generalization requires adapting not only how to interpret visual inputs, but also what to measure.

-\paragraph{Limitations and future work.} While \ours~operates in a fully forward-only manner and demonstrates strong robustness, it still requires more than $k$ physical captures per scene as well as pre-computed source-domain statistics.
-Future work includes extending the framework beyond static scenes and the restricted parameter space considered in this work—toward dynamic environments and broader regions of the exposure parameter manifold.
-Moreover, applying the proposed physical-prompting paradigm to tasks beyond classification (e.g., detection, retrieval, or semantic segmentation) represents a promising direction.